Generative Synthetic Data for Causal Inference: Pitfalls, Remedies, and Opportunities: Theoretical analysis

 Multiplying both sides by $d+1$ yields

 This is the exact tradeoff identity.
-It shows that a decrease in covariate-reconstruction loss can compensate for an increase in outcome loss inside the joint objective, and the conversion from joint-loss control to outcome-loss control costs a factor $d+1$.
+It shows that a decrease in covariate-reconstruction loss can compensate for an increase in outcome loss inside the joint objective, and that converting joint-loss control into outcome-loss control incurs a factor $d+1$.

 As a special case, if $L_W(f)\ge 0$ and

 then